 The ledger is not stored in a single location or managed by any particular company.
 The cryptographic linking between blocks ensures data immutability.
 It is public and easily verifiable because it is hosted by millions of computers simultaneously.
 Anyone can maintain a copy of it and verify its correctness.
 In other words, servers and clouds are replaced by a vast number of “nodes” run by volunteers from across the globe.
 This provides resilience and trust without any central third party.

-Originally Blockchain has been developed along Bitcoin which allows only peer-to-peer payments between its users.
+Originally Blockchain has been developed along with Bitcoin which allows only peer-to-peer payments between its users.
 However, Blockchain proved to be highly useful in a large variety of applications beyond cryptocurrencies.

 A most popular example of, so-called Blockchain 2.0 solution, is Ethereum.
 It is an application platform that uses Blockchain as its storage and programmable Smart Contracts to execute its business logic.
 This combination proved to be highly disruptive and presents very promising perspectives for new technologies.